 Children’s Oncology Group (COG) Partner

-Penn State Children’s Hospital is a member of the Children’s Oncology Group (COG), a National Cancer Institute supported clinical trials group.
+Penn State Health Children’s Hospital is a member of the Children’s Oncology Group (COG), a National Cancer Institute supported clinical trials group.
 As part of this group, we follow treatment plans developed by cancer experts from across North America.
 Children treated at COG-affiliated institutions tend to have better results than children who receive care at other hospitals.
 Through this network, we also have access to brain tumor specialists at other institutions if we want additional opinions about the best treatment for your child.

 In most cases with brain and spine tumors, surgery is the first step – both to obtain a diagnosis and remove as much of the tumor as possible.
 For malignant tumors, we may use chemotherapy and/or radiation therapy after surgery.
 Our team avoids radiation therapy whenever possible because of the negative effect it can have on developing brains.
 If possible, we use highly focused radiation treatments such as intensity-modulated radiation therapy (IMRT) or Gamma Knife stereotactic radiosurgery to avoid injuring adjacent brain structures.

 We treat benign tumors as a chronic condition, aiming to completely remove symptomatic tumors if possible while preserving neurological function and quality of life.
 For residual or re-growing tumors, we aim to halt tumor growth with repeat surgery or other therapies.

 We offer the latest techniques for brain tumor surgery including microsurgery.
 Our dedicated team is committed to making tumor removal safer and more effective than ever before.
 Surgical innovations we offer at Penn State Health Children’s Hospital include:

 - Frameless stereotaxis: provides image guidance during surgery, mapping the surgical instruments to MRI or CT scans performed before surgery